yliu-cs/IELTS/Speak/Speak Note.md

 		* 扫地机器人
 			* A few week ago, I had one day off, I got nothing to do
 			* So I just stay at home and lay on my couch scrolling through social media
-			* I happened to watch a livestream hosted by Jiaqi Li who is one of the most popular livestreamers
+			* I happened to watch a livestream hosted by Jiaqi Li who is one of the most famous livestreamers
 				* He was selling a sweeping robot in the livestream
 				* patiently introduce function of this product
 			* the sweeping robot goes viral in the internet